Rivington: Toponymy

 The name Rivington is made up of three elements: riv is from the Old English hrēof meaning rough or rugged; ing is a place name forming suffix that seems to have crept in over the years; the last is the Old English tūn meaning a farmstead, estate or settlement.
 Together they indicate a farmstead or settlement at the rough or rugged place.
 Another suggestion is a place at the rowan trees.

-Rivington was recorded in many ways in earlier centuries, Rowinton, Rawinton, and Revington were used in 1202; Ruhwinton in 1212, Riuiton in 1226, Rowynton and Rouynton in 1278, Roynton in 1332, Rouyngton in 1400, Revyngton although rare, from the 14th until the 16th century the area was known as 'Rovington', being the name used on a Royal Charter in 1566 along with an alias of 'Ryvington'.
+Rivington was recorded in many ways in earlier centuries, Rowinton, Rawinton, and Revington were used in 1202; Ruhwinton in 1212, Riuiton in 1226, Rowynton and Rouynton in 1278, Roynton in 1332, Rouyngton in 1400, Revyngton although rare, from the 14th until the 16th century the area was known as 'Rovington', being the name used on a royal charter in 1566 along with an alias of 'Ryvington'.

 Early history

 A Neolithic or Bronze Age stone, with a cup and ring mark dating from between 2000 and 3000 BC, was found near the Lower Rivington Reservoir in 1999.
 It is possible that settlements have existed in the area around Rivington since the Bronze Age.
 Arrowheads, a flint knife, scrapers and the remains of cremations were excavated from a Bronze Age cairn at Noon Hill in 1958 and 1963–64.
+In 2024 a neolithic axe head was found by a local man next to a footpath.
 It is possible that the name Coblowe on the eastern bank of the Lower Rivington Reservoir derives from the Old English hlaw, a hill, which denoted an ancient barrow or burial place.
 Evidence for the existence of a settlement here in Anglo-Saxon times is found in the Rivington and Coblowe names.

 Manor

-Although the manor is not registered at the land registry, the manor has a long history with the majority share of seven-eights originally held by the Pilkington family of Lancashire and is recorded as early as 1212 This share had reduced to five-eights at the sale of the manor in 1611 to their relations Robert Lever and Thomas Breres.
+Although the manor is not registered at the land registry, the manor has a long history with the majority share of seven-eighths originally held by the Pilkington family of Lancashire, which is recorded as early as 1212.
+This share had reduced to five-eighths at the sale of the manor in 1611 to their relations Robert Lever and Thomas Breres.
 Inheritance of the Pilkington share of the manor is assumed next to have passed by inheritance alongside Rivington hall thereafter.
-In 1729 John Andrews of Little Lever purchased the Breres' share of Hall and its associated land and his property was inherited by the Cromptons by the nineteenth century.
+In 1729 John Andrews of Little Lever purchased the Breres' share of Hall and its associated land, and his property was inherited by the Cromptons by the nineteenth century.
 Other owners of the manor were by a quarter originally owned by the Lathoms and an eighth by the Shaws.
-In 1765 the Shaws and their relations the Roscoes inherited the one-eight share.
+In 1765 the Shaws and their relations the Roscoes inherited the one-eighth share.
+Leverhulme was the last owner of the 5/8 share, then a local man, now deceased held the 1/8 share transferred from the Cunliffe Shaws, and his records are held at Bolton archives.
+The 1/4 share owner is untraced.
+United Utilities claims that the Manor has been extinguished since 1902.